openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Model debug capabilities

 OpenVINO™ provides several debug capabilities:
-   - To receive additional messages about applied graph modifications, rebuild the OpenVINO™ Runtime library with the `-DENABLE_OPENVINO_DEBUG=ON` option.
+   - To receive additional messages about applied model modifications, rebuild the OpenVINO™ Runtime library with the `-DENABLE_OPENVINO_DEBUG=ON` option.
    - Model can be visualized to image from the xDot format:

     @sphinxdirective